Retail and entertainment

-The first international style Shopping and entertainment Centre in the second biggest city of Serbia - Novi Sad.
-The shopping centre is situated in the attractive area of the city, on the main road connecting the international highway (Belgrade-Budapest) and downtown area.
+The first international style Shopping and Entertainment Centre in the second biggest city of Serbia - Novi Sad.
+The shopping centre is situated in an attractive area of the city, on the main road connecting the international highway (Belgrade-Budapest) and the downtown area.

-Mosaic City Mall will include 150 companies on GLA of 50,000sqm, including clothing, electronics and household appliances stores, hypermarket, playground for kids, bawling room, cinemas, restaurants of national and international cuisines, coffee shops and other fun contents.
+Mosaic City Mall will include 150 companies on GLA of 50,000sqm, including clothing, electronics and household appliances stores, a hypermarket, playground for kids, a bowling room, cinemas, restaurants of national and international cuisines, coffee shops and other fun content.

 Tirana East Gate

 Tirana East Gate is the first and largest modern shopping centre in Albania, situated 4 km away from the capital.

 Developed, built and run by BALFIN Group, with GLA of 50,000sqm, this multi-use development contains shops, restaurants, entertainment venues like a cinema complex and fitness facility.